EasyPost/easy-ui/documentation/specs/TextField.md

   variant?: TextFieldVariant;
   /**
    * TextField size affects the overall size of the input, but it also influences the size of
-   * leftAlignedIcon and rightAlignedIcon.
-For instance, with `sm` size, the associated leftAlignedIcon
+   * iconAtStart and iconAtEnd.
+For instance, with `sm` size, the associated iconAtStart
-   * or rightAlignedIcon size maps to the Easy UI icon size of 'sm'.
+   * or iconAtEnd size maps to the Easy UI icon size of 'sm'.
    * @default 'md'
    */
   size?: TextFieldSize;